navneettomar11/technical-guides/data-structure/graph.md

 # Graph
 Graphs are mathematical structures that represent pairwise relationship between objects.
 A graph is a flow structure that represents the relationship between various objects.
 It can be visualized by using the following two basic components:
 - **Nodes**: These are the most important components in any graph.
 Nodes are entities whose relationships are expressed using edges.
 If a graph comprises 2 nodes A and B and an undirected edge between them then it expressed a bi-directional relationship between the nodes and edge.
-- **Edges**:  Edges are the components that are used to represent the relationships between various nides in a graph.
+- **Edges**:  Edges are the components that are used to represent the relationships between various nodes in a graph.
 An edge between two nodes expresses a one-way or two-way relationship between the nodes.

 ## Type of nodes
 - **Root Node**: The root node is the ancestor of all other nodes in a graph.
 It does not have any ancestor.
 Each graph consists of exactly one root node.
 Generally, you must start traversing a graph from the root node.